 As environmental awareness grows, so does the importance of Earth Day.
 Observances are held across the world, in zoos, major cities, schools, and in local neighborhoods.
 Earth Day forces us to consider all the big and little things we can do to help our environment and to teach children to do the same.
-Follow this party plan and they will see how much fun it can be to think about our terrestrial home.
+Follow this party plan to discover some Earth Day activities and Earth Day games that can help them see how much fun it can be to think about our terrestrial home.

 Choose a Craft